technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

         // Suggested attributes for restricting an analysis spatially.
         // The user can still pick ANY other attribute of the layer.
         filterAttributes: ["bezirk", "bez", "ortsteil", "plr_name", /* … */],
         // Attributes that hold a precomputed area in square metres.
+A layer
+        // without one of them cannot be analysed by area - see below.
         areaAttributes: ["flalle", "flaeche", "shape_area", /* … */],
         // Warn above this many features.
         maxFeatures: 50000,